lexostras/main/README.md

 # main
 main repository
-In this repository I have all of my main branches :)
+In this repository I have all of my main branches and stuff :)